engity-com/bifroest/docs/reference/context/preparation-process.md

 Each preparation process can provide other information, like [`image` in case of a docker `pull-image` process](../environment/docker.md#preparationProcess-pull-image-property-image).

-Please refer the documentation of the supported [environments](../environment/index.md) for their process kinds.
+For information about process types, see the documentation for the supported [environments](../environment/index.md).